How Can Stasis Dermatitis Be Prevented?

 Stasis Dermatitis Symptoms

 Venous stasis symptoms can take many forms.
 At first, you may notice swelling of the ankles that goes away at night.
 The swelling will return when you wake up and resume sitting upright.
 As the swelling increases, it usually becomes uncomfortable or painful to touch.
 The swelling will eventually progress to a point where spider veins become very apparent, and then those capillaries will break and discoloration will begin.
 This usually starts out as an angry red spot or a bruise, but the longer the condition persists, the more likely the spot will turn brown and become lumpy indicating permanent damage to the area.

 Since stasis dermatitis is caused by circulation problems, the solution is to treat the veins in the legs.
 Simply moving around more and building up more muscle mass in the legs can significantly reduce the strain on your veins and help push more blood upward.
 This is because the muscles exert pressure on the veins and keep the valves functioning normally.
 It is also helpful to use compression stockings.
 These stockings put pressure on the outside of the veins to make up for any slack caused by weak muscles.
 Exercise and compression stockings can actually help reverse some of the damage caused by venous stasis symptoms over time.

-The Sheen Vein Institute provides additional support and services for patients suffering from stasis dermatitis.
+The Sheen Vein Institute in St. Louis provides additional support and services for patients suffering from stasis dermatitis.
 Call us today and ask one of our experts how stasis dermatitis can be prevented and learn more about the symptoms of the condition.
 The earlier you spot the signs, the more likely you will be able to undo the damage and return to pain-free living.